 After this course students are able to:

-Analyse security challenges from different angles and acknowledge cultural differences and sensitivities.
+Argue a subject from different angles and acknowledge cultural differences and sensitivities.

 On the right side of programme front page of the e-guides you will find links to the website and timetables, uSis and Brightspace.

 The course includes 14 lab sessions, which will employ various active learning methods.

 Attendance is mandatory.
 Missing more than 3 sessions will lead to a fail.
 Students who have missed more than 3 sessions are not allowed to take part in the resit(s).

 - 30% Group presentation

 All grades (participation, both written assignments and the group presentation) will be collected in a portfolio which makes up for 100% of the grade.
 The calculated grade of all portfolio parts needs to be at least 5.50 in order to pass the course.